 You do not need a SSN for any of these transactions.
 Rental car companies only require a driver’s license and major credit card.
 To register a car you purchased, a SSN is requested but not required.
 Note: Although you do not need a SSN to insure a car, only a few companies will insure you if you do not have a SSN.

 If you purchase a pre-paid phone, you do not need to have a SSN.
-The following companies offer pre-paid phones: AT&T, Boost Mobile, Net10, T-Mobile, TracFone, Verizon (generally has the best coverage in the Williamsburg area, but is often the most expensive), and Virgin Mobile.
 If you will use your phone a lot and want to have a plan (1-2 year contract), you can usually be exempted from the SSN requirement by paying a deposit ($400 or more).
-Another alternative is to join a "family plan" with a friend who has already has a plan.
+Another alternative is to join a "family plan" with a friend who already has a plan.

 Renting an Apartment

 To rent an apartment, a SSN should not be required.
-If is is requested, it is probably for a credit or background check.
+If it is requested, it is probably for a credit or background check.
 Explain to the rental agency or landlord that you do not have a SSN because you are not yet eligible for one.
 If they wish, we can provide a handout explaining the background check process that students undergo when obtaining a student visa.
-This usually satisfies their requirement.

 Working On-campus at W&M

 You do not need a SSN to apply for a job or even begin working.
 However, before W&M can pay you, you must have a SSN.
-Once you receive a job offer, ask them to complete the F-1 Employment Letter (doc) and bring it to the Reves Center for a signature.
-You can then apply for a number and, once you receive your card, you can be paid.
+Once you receive a job offer, you can apply for your SSN.

 Applying for Off-campus Jobs and Internships